YuChuang1205/Remote-sensing-cage-segmentation-MaskRCNN/README.md

-Before training the model, you should add the pre-training weight parameter file "mask_rcnn_coco.h5", create a folder named "image", "test_result" and "logs" under this project.
+Before training the model, you should add the pre-training weight parameter file "mask_rcnn_coco.h5", create a folder named "test_result" and "logs" under this project.